 For your patients that choose silicone gel breast implants, what are their main reasons?

 “Patients are subject to peer influence and say, ‘My girlfriend got these.’
+So there are a significant number of patients that want what their girlfriends have.
 They come in asking for ‘gummy bear’ implants and they’re confused about that.
 They think that silicone gel is ‘gummy bear’ and the Gans Marketing term of cohesive gel.
 Well, they’re all gels.
-It all comes from the same company in California and is sold in different implant companies.
-They all manufacture silicone gel, and they buy it and use it.
-So, there are a significant number of patients that want what their girlfriends have.
+It all comes from the same company in California and is sold to different implant companies.
 If I see a patient who’s got a generous amount of breast tissue to begin with, yet she’s got a drooping breast, then she has got to have a breast lift.
 It doesn’t matter what implants she has put in.
 They’re going to feel fine, as long as they don’t get a contracture.
 So, I don’t try to convince those patients that saline implants are better.
 It’s up to them to make a decision.
 But I make a strong point to them that maybe you don’t want to monitor your implants long-term with either MRI’s or ultrasounds.
 From there on, it’s up to them.”

 How do you help reduce the rate of capsular contracture among your patients?